gavinlyonsrepo/cylon/Readme.md

 	* Download AUR  package
 	* Fetch and install AUR packages
 	* Check for updates ( NO downloads)
+* AUR pacaur options
+	* Get Information for AUR package
+	* search for AUR package
+	* Download build and install AUR package
+	* update AUR packages
+	* Check for updates ( NO downloads)
+	* Download only
+	* Download and build only
+	* Delete Pacaur cache files.
 * system maintenance check
 	* All Failed Systemd Services
 	* All Failed Active Systemd Services
 	* Check log Journalctl for Errors
-	* Check log Journalctl for fstrim SSD trim (check for SSD)
+	* Check log Journalctl for fstrim SSD trim (check for SSD in system)
+	* Analyze system boot-up performance
-	* Check for broken symlinks,
+	* Check for broken symlinks
+	* Check for files not owned by any user or group
-	* Lostfiles scan
+	* Lostfiles scan, relaxed and strict
 * System backup
 	* Optional destination path as defined in script or custom path
 	* Make copy of first 512 bytes MBR with dd